terenctbrobots/brutal/README.md

 # Brutal
 Brutal is an experimental 2D Game Engine which is being used to explore Game Engine Architecture, technologies and C++ coding techniques.

-Is primaryly developed on *nix platforms.
+It is primaryly being developed on *nix platforms.

 # Ubuntu system install
 sudo apt install libgl1-mesa-dev libx11-dev libxcursor-dev libxinerama-dev libxrandr-dev